Picking the Best Color for Your Tesla: Popular Choices

 We’ve also asked some detailers around the country to find out which Tesla colors get the most Paint-Protection Films and Ceramic Coating.
 The overwhelming answer is always: Silver and White.

-Most Popular Tesla Model 3 Color
+What is the Most Popular Tesla Model 3 Color?

 ColorVotes #Percentage